abbbi/virtnbdbackup/README.md

 Depending on your hardware and the size of the virtual disks, the operation to query the complete allocation bitmap during incremental backup, may take longer than to backup the complete changeset.
-Therefore, you can disable the detection of sparse/fstrimmed blocks using the `--no-sparse-detect` option.
+Therefore, you can disable the detection of sparse/fstrimmed blocks using the `--no-sparse-detection` option.

 ## Test your backups!